jojosimoes/nginx-reverseproxy-creator/README.md

 ![NginxReverse](https://goo.gl/W3NNUf)

 ## Advanced Usage
-So, you can use parameters when launching the script.
+You can use parameters when launching the script.
 Two options are available :
- * classic : create a classic reverse proxy with HTTP support (80)
+ * **classic** : create a classic reverse proxy with HTTP support (80)
- * ssl : create an SSL reverse proxy with HTTPS and auto redirection from 80 to 443
+ * **ssl** : create an SSL reverse proxy with HTTPS (443) and auto redirection from 80 to 443

+### Classic Option
+If you choose classic option, here an example :
+ * ./nginx-reverse.sh classic app.domain.tld 8888

+### SSL Option
+If you choose SSL reverse, you need to add your email and RSA Key Size, like this :
+ * ./nginx-reverse.sh classic app.domain.tld 8888 contact@domain.tld 2048